 Leukemia Bone Pain

-When discussing what does bone pain feel like in leukemia, we tend to remind patients and readers that bone pain is the most common in areas where there is a large amount of bone marrow.
-With leukemia, patients often experience pain in the hips, the legs, and the breastbone.
+When discussing what does bone pain feel like in leukemia, we tend to remind cancer patients and readers that bone pain is the most common in areas where there is a large amount of bone marrow.
+With leukemia, cancer patients often experience pain in the hips, the legs, and the breastbone.
 1,3

 Leukemia Bone Pain Symptoms